pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/presubmission-inquiry.md

 - [ ] Geospatial
 - [ ] Education

+---

 - Explain how and why the package falls under these categories (briefly, 1-2 sentences).
+For community partnerships, check also their specific guidelines as documented in the links above.
 Please note any areas you are unsure of:

 - Who is the target audience and what are the scientific applications of this package?